Jack4125/dev-notes/src/interview.md

----
-title: "Interview"
-tags: "questions"
----

 # Interview

-# Resume

-What recruiters look for:

-1. Are you smart?
+- Are you smart?
-2. Can you code?
+- Can you code?
-3. "Measurable" results
+- "Measurable" results

-## Interview Questions
+## Interview

 - S.A.R (Situation, Action, Response)